-In our 33 plus years of experience helping DSD businesses run more efficiently, we have seen and assisted all kinds of business models in making their operation run more smoothly and efficiently.
+In our 33-plus years of experience helping DSD businesses run more efficiently, we have seen and assisted all kinds of business models in making their operations run more smoothly and efficiently.
 After all, that's the goal of our Solid Route Accounting™ software.
 In all these businesses, though, one thing is constant.
 The faster a salesperson can move through a customer's site, the more stops they can make in a day.
 This translates into real dollars for your business that can be seen near immediately.

-In fact, this article will show you how to reduce their responsibilities, so they have fewer things to worry about, fewer records to sort through, and fewer errors to correct.
+In fact, this article will show you how to reduce their responsibilities so they have fewer things to worry about, fewer records to sort through, and fewer errors to correct.
 The best thing is that many of these things will require a very little amount of your time to implement; however, the more of these you can use, the more money will show up in your bank account at the end of the month.

 1. Customer Route Groups

 We will mention this one first because, quite simply, it is the easiest to do.
 Customer Route Groups (CRG) can be used to restrict what customers appear on the salesperson's mobile computer.
 With unsorted customer records and two trucks on the road, each salesperson has to sort through twice as many customer records as necessary each and every day.
 When Customer Route Groups are set up correctly for each salesperson, only the customers they service will show on their mobile computers.

 Once the customer records have been assigned, the route group can then be assigned to the salesperson's mobile unit records.
 Now, after the mobile's next sync, only the customers this salesperson services will show in their list of customers.
 Multiple route groups can be assigned to multiple mobile unit records, which means that if there are some customers that are serviced by two or more salespersons, they can still be set up as such.